 - Hidden manufacturing defects

-Circumstances that have be deemed to be not extraordinary.
+Circumstances that have been deemed to be not extraordinary are:

 - Lightning Strike